jhollinger/occams-record/README.md

 > Do not multiply entities beyond necessity. -- Occam's Razor

 Occam's Record is a high-efficiency query API for ActiveRecord.
-When loading thousands of records, ActiveRecord wastes a lot of RAM and CPU cycles on *things you'll never use.* Additionally, eagerly-loaded associations are forced to load each and every column, even if you only need a few.
+When loading thousands of records, ActiveRecord wastes a lot of RAM and CPU cycles on *things you'll never use.* Additionally, eagerly-loaded associations are forced to load each and every column, each and every record, and all in a certain order.

 For those stuck with ActiveRecord, OccamsRecord seeks to solve these issues by making some very specific trade-offs: